htjb/globalemu/paper/paper.md

 As a result it has been proposed and demonstrated that we can use neural networks to emulate the physical signal models in a fraction of a second given enough available training data.
-The previous state of the art, ``21cmGEM`` [@Cohen2020], can emulate a high resolution signal, 451 redshift data points, in 160 ms given a set of seven astrophysical parameters that detail the physics of the first galaxies and stars to form in the universe.
+The previous state of the art, ``21cmGEM`` [@Cohen2020], can emulate a high resolution signal, 451 redshift data points, in 133 ms given a set of seven astrophysical parameters that detail the physics of the first galaxies and stars to form in the universe.

-``21cmGEM`` relies on Principle Component Analysis, a potentially compression of the parameter space that can result in a loss of information, and several neural networks to produce an accurate emulation of the Global 21-cm signal.
+``21cmGEM`` relies on Principle Component Analysis, a compression of the parameter space that can result in a loss of information, and several neural networks to produce an accurate emulation of the Global 21-cm signal.
 In contrast ``globalemu`` uses the novel approach of having redshift as an input to the neural network,